n64decomp/perfect_dark/README.md

 The project can do the following:

-* Build individual ucode binaries (boot, library, setup, inflate and game) which match the ones extracted from the base ROM.
+* Build individual ucode binaries (boot, lib, setup, inflate and game) which match the ones extracted from the base ROM.
 * Build a functioning ROM by splicing the C source and assets into an existing ROM.
 The built ROM is not byte perfect yet, but is is functionally equivalent.

 * Run `make` to build the assets that will be included in the ROM.
 These files will be written to `build/ntsc-final` and are matching what's in the `extracted/ntsc-final` folder.